-Adext's Audience Management as a Service (AMaaS) tool is an excellent example of a budget management system that carefully manages budges for over 20 demographic groups per.
-This usually means 480 daily adjustments per ad, and around 1265% more leads or sales with the same investment.
+Adext AI audience management tool is an excellent example of a budget administration system that carefully manages budges for over 20 demographic groups per.
+This usually means 480 daily adjustments per ad, and around 83% more leads or sales with the same investment in just 10 days.
 It’s free until it works.
-Learn how to easily connect Adext's AI into your Facebook Ads and AdWords accounts by reading this step by step guide.
+Learn how to easily connect Adext AI into your Facebook Ads and AdWords accounts by reading this step by step guide.

 Budget management can also involve the use of neural networks.
 Let’s use neural networks as an example to get a feel for just how intelligently your budget could be managed.